-All employees will perform a daily health assessment in line with the health assessment form, but no documentation will be required to be provided to the supervisor or otherwise maintained.
-If the employee's response to any of the questions is, "Yes," the employee will either not report to work or will leave work immediately.
+All employees will perform a daily health assessment, but no documentation will be required to be provided to the supervisor or otherwise maintained.
+If the employee's assessment leads to a concern that she/he may be ill, the employee will either not report to work or will leave work immediately.
 In either instance, the employee will inform the Supervisor.